DonnC/pywce/README.md

 - **Template-Driven Design**: Use YAML templates for conversational flows.
 - **Hooks for Business Logic**: Attach Python functions to process messages or actions.
+- Focus on your conversation flow and business logic.
 - Easy-to-use API for WhatsApp Cloud.
 - Supports dynamic messages with placeholders.
 - Built-in support for WhatsApp Webhooks.